nocvp/nocvp-api-docs/source/includes/_add_media.md

 #### Query Parameters

 `Elements in bold are mandatory.
-Attributes in bold are mandatory only if Element is present, default value is shown after equals sign.`
+Default value is shown after equals sign.`

-Parameter | Default | Description
+Parameter | Type | Description
 --------- | ------- | -----------
-replacesAssetId | valid asset id mixed | if you want replace asset when transcoding completed jobStatusCallBackUrl | valid url | your call back url for job status updating isPoster | boolean | must be true for asset or category poster uploading. category | string | Asset category id if required when category poster uploading. asset | string | Asset id if required when asset poster uploading.
+replacesAssetId | string | this parameter is used to support asset source change, input should be a valid asset id, this asset is going to be replaced by the one you will upload. jobStatusCallBackUrl | url | this parameter is used in case you want to receive transcoding job status updates, api will send POST requests with a body indicating the job status. <a href="/?shell#transcoding-job-notification-object-structure"> Check for a sample one</a> . isPoster | boolean | must be true for asset or category poster uploading. category | string | Asset category id if required when category poster uploading. asset | string | Asset id if required when asset poster uploading.